-The initial Pool Factor, which is not published, is equal to 1.0000000.
-On or about April 30 The PC Pool is formed which will be based on the April 15 unpaid principal balance of the Mortgages as reported to Freddie Mac by servicers.
-The May Pool Factor is published, reflecting Freddie Mac's prediction of On or about May 1 the May 15 unpaid principal balance of the Mortgages based upon Freddie Mac's calculation of scheduled amortization due on the Mortgages in the month of May.
+April 1 The initial Pool Factor, which is not published, is equal to 1.0000000.
+The PC Pool is formed which will be based on the April 15 unpaid principal balance of the Mortgages as reported to Freddie Mac by servicers.
+On or about May 1 The May Pool Factor is published, reflecting Freddie Mac's prediction of the May 15 unpaid principal balance of the Mortgages based upon Freddie Mac's calculation of scheduled amortization due on the Mortgages in the month of May.
 Freddie Mac does not reduce this Pool Factor for prepayments expected to be made in May.
-The preliminary unpaid principal balance of the PC Pool is published, reflecting the unpaid principal balance of the Mortgages as of the date of delivery.
+The preliminary original unpaid principal balance of the Mortgages is published, reflecting the unpaid principal balance of the Mortgages as reported by servicers or estimated by Freddie Mac, as of April 15.
 On or about June 1 The June Pool Factor is published, reflecting Freddie Mac's prediction of the June 15 unpaid principal balance of the Mortgages based upon Freddie Mac's calculation of scheduled amortization due on the Mortgages through the month of June.
-Freddie Mac currently does not reduce this Pool Factor for prepayments expected to be made in June but will do so effective for Cash PC Pools formed on or after October 1, 1989.
-The Original Unpaid Principal Balance of the PC Pool is published, reflecting the unpaid principal balance of the Mortgages as of April 15.
-The first payment is made to Holders.
-The aggregate principal payment to Holders is equal to the difference between the April and May Pool Factors multiplied by the Original Unpaid Principal Balance of the PC Pool published on or about June 1.
-On or about July 1.....
-The July Pool Factor is published, reflecting Freddie Mac's prediction of the July 15 unpaid principal balance of the Mortgages based upon Freddie Mac's calculation of scheduled amortization due on the Mortgages in the month of July, adjusted to reflect any differences between the unpaid principal balance of the Mortgages as represented by the May Pool Factor and the unpaid principal balance of the Mortgages as reported by servicers to Freddie Mac for the reporting period beginning April 16 and ending May 15.
-Servicers' reports to Freddie Mac for the reporting period ending May 15 include all prepayments made on the Mortgages during that period.
-Freddie Mac currently does not reduce this Pool Factor for prepayments expected to be made in July but will do so effective for Cash PC Pools formed on or after October 1, 1989.
-July 15.....
-The second payment is made to Holders.
-The aggregate principal payment to Holders is equal to the difference between the May and June Pool Factors multiplied by the Original Unpaid Principal Balance of the PC Pool published on or about June 1.
-On or about August 1 The August Pool Factor is published, reflecting Freddie Mac's prediction of the August 15 unpaid principal balance of the Mortgages based upon Freddie Mac's calculation of scheduled amortization due on the Mortgages in the month of August, adjusted to reflect any differences between the unpaid principal balance of the Mortgages as represented by the June Pool Factor and the unpaid principal balance of the Mortgages as reported by servicers to Freddie Mac for the reporting period beginning May 16 and ending June 15.
-Servicers' reports to Freddie Mac for the reporting period ending June 15 include all prepayments made on the Mortgages during that period.
+Freddie Mac does not reduce this Pool Factor for prepayments expected to be made in June.
+The final original unpaid principal balance of the Mortgages is published, reflecting the unpaid principal balance of the Mortgages as of April 15 (the "Original Unpaid Principal Balance").
+June 15 The first payment is made to Holders.
+The aggregate principal payment to Holders is equal to the difference between the April and May Pool Factors multiplied by the preliminary original unpaid principal balance of the Mortgages published on or about May 1.
+On or about July 1 The July Pool Factor is published, reflecting Freddie Mac's prediction of the July 15 unpaid principal balance of the Mortgages based upon Freddie Mac's calculation of scheduled amortization due on the Mortgages in the month of July, adjusted to correct any differences between the unpaid principal balance of the Mortgages as represented by the May Pool Factor and the unpaid principal balance of the Mortgages as reported by servicers to Freddie Mac for the reporting period beginning April 16 and ending May 15.
+Servicers' reports to Freddie Mac for the reporting period ending May 15 included all prepayments made on the Mortgages during that period.
+Freddie Mac does not reduce this Pool Factor for prepayments expected to be made in July.
+July 15 The second payment is made to Holders.
+The aggregate principal payment to Holders is equal to the difference between the May and June Pool Factors multiplied by the Original Unpaid Principal Balance of the Mortgages.

+On or about August 1.....

+The August Pool Factor is published, reflecting Freddie Mac's prediction of the August 15 unpaid principal balance of the Mortgages based upon Freddie Mac's calculation of scheduled amortization due on the Mortgages in the month of August, adjusted to correct any differences between the unpaid principal balance of the Mortgages as represented by the June Pool Factor and the unpaid principal balance of the Mortgages as reported by servicers to Freddie Mac for the reporting period beginning May 16 and ending June 15.
+Servicers' reports to Freddie Mac for the reporting period ending June 15 included all prepayments made on the Mortgages during that period.
 Freddie Mac reduces this Pool Factor for prepayments expected to be made in August.
 In calculating expected prepayments for the month of August, Freddie Mac considers the amount of prepayments made on the Mortgages in the months of April, May and June, prepayment behavior likely to be experienced during August, and cyclical factors as discussed above.